Bots are one of the main culprits of click fraud whether it stems from your competitor or not, they can seriously drain your advertising budget.

 Let’s Start With The Good News - Good Bots

-There are bots whose automated tasks are committed to doing good not evil.
+There are bots whose automated tasks are designed for good not evil.

 The list includes search engine spiders and automated chat bots for customers service.
-Don’t be scared, both social media giants Facebook and Twitter use bots to help refresh your newsfeed.
+Don’t be scared, both social media giants Facebook and Twitter use bots for things like refreshing your newsfeed.
 AOL messenger and MSN messenger have been using bots for years.

-So whenever you see or hear of internet bots don’t be quick to assume its bad.
+So whenever you see or hear internet bots don’t be quick to assume its bad.

 And Then There Were The Bad Bots…

-Bad bots, bad bots, whatcha gunna do when they come for you?
+Bad bots, bad bots, whatcha gunna do, whatcha gunna do when they come for you?

 The best thing you can do when it comes to bots is to be aware and keep yourself protected from their malicious activity.

-From a click fraud prospective, bots can commit malicious acts like clicking on advertisements to drain your budget, create fake accounts that provide an artificial social media engagement experience.
+From a click fraud prospective, bots can commit malicious acts like clicking on advertisements to drain your paid search advertising budget and create fake accounts that provide an artificial social media engagement experience.

 94% of websites have experienced a bot attack.